Dwerg/walletaid/README.md

 3. Unzip walletaid.
 4. Make a copy of wallet.dat and place in walletaid folder.
 5. Run "Extract keys.bat"
-6. Choose whether to dump all keys or search for specific key(s).
-7. If search is chosen, paste each indivudual address to seach for on a new line and click "OK".
+6. Click on "Get all keys".
-8. Open "foundkeys.txt" to see the recovered keys and addresses.
+7. Open "foundkeys.txt" to see the recovered keys and addresses.